Stuycs-K/project03-final-9-cheni-lint/DEVLOG.md

 a terminal to communicate and allows for the access and transfer of data, took about 2 hours

 ### 2024-01-04 - start working on server client network
-i started doing the client server
+i started doing the client server - tracey fixed up the imports so that the client server connection works - ivan resolve bug from redefining PORT constant - ivan

-## Player 2

-### 2024-01-02 - Brief description
-Expanded description including how much time was spent on task.

-### 2024-01-03 - Brief description
-Expanded description including how much time was spent on task.